 Many parents who follow Feeding Littles utilize the concept of Baby-led Weaning (BLW), which means that babies feed themselves whole foods from the start.
 (Don’t worry – it doesn’t mean that baby weans early from the breast or bottle – the term weaning is the European use of the word, meaning introduction of solid foods.)

 With BLW, parents don’t spoon food into a baby’s mouth.
-While this approach can be great for many families, it doesn’t fit everyone, and many parents choose the “Traditional Weaning/Feeding” (TW) route where babies are spoon fed purees and gradually eat other textures, building up to self-feeding all foods.
-The goal of either approach is for a baby to learn how to eat all safe textures; BLW babies get there faster, but TW works well for many families too.
+While this approach can be great for many families, it doesn’t fit everyone, and many parents choose the “Traditional Weaning/Feeding” (TW) route where babies are spoon-fed purees and gradually eat other textures, building up to self-feeding all foods.
+The goal of either approach is for a baby to learn how to eat all safe textures; BLW babies get there faster, but traditional feeding works well for many families too.

 Remember: we share this information to educate and help you have your best feeding experience possible.
 We never intend to offend or shame anyone into thinking they have “done it all wrong” – we simply want to provide information that most people don’t learn anywhere else.
 In the end – your child, your choice.
 Do what’s best for your family.